fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Can you make a video about coffee?

 > What are your favourite languages for backend API's?

 > What do you mean about adding value to get promoted?